GoogleChromeLabs/aurora-workloads/README.md

 npm run start:static
 ```

-From the root of the repo:
+From the root of the repo with pnpm and a filter flag.

 Example `news-site-next`:

 ```bash